Ellsworth gets started. Our town began in

 located in the General Store, owned and operated by John Ringstad and Chris

 Thoreson.
-That business was moved to Ellsworth from Callanan.
+That General Store business had been moved to Ellsworth

 1881 Blacksmith Shop